brayton-anderson/Leaforg-app/README.md

 #### Leaforg App

 Leaforg App is designed and developed for people with a recycing mind, to sell, buy and share recycling ideas in their current location.
-The app lists user products and posts for viewing and purchase, The app will etch these information from a Backend service hosted on IBM as a micro service.
+The app lists user products and posts for viewing and purchase, The app will fetch these information from a Backend service hosted on IBM as a micro service.

 #### IBM Cloud Backend Micro Service